Tess Taylor: Career

-Taylor is the author of a chapbook and four full-length collections of poetry.
+Taylor is the author of a chapbook, five full-length collections of poetry, and one play.

 Her chapbook, The Misremembered World, was selected by Eavan Boland for the Poetry Society of America's inaugural chapbook fellowship.

 Her first book, The Forage House, was published in 2013 by Red Hen Press.
 In this book, Taylor, a white descendant of Thomas Jefferson, reckons with this heritage.
 In gathering materials for this book, Taylor received funding from the American Antiquarian Society and the International Center for Jefferson Studies to conduct research over two summers at Monticello, the primary plantation of Thomas Jefferson.
 Former Poet laureate of the United States Natasha Trethewey remarked that "The Forage House is a brave and compelling collection that bears witness to the journey of historical discovery.
 Sifting through archives, artifact, and souvenir, Taylor presents a dialectic of what's recorded and what's not, unearthing the traces that give way to her own history—and a vital link to our shared American past.
 What's here and accounted for draws us powerfully toward what's absent; what seems complete here never is—something as fragmented as history in the language, as haunted too."

 Taylor's second book, Work & Days, features a calendric cycle of 28 poems which chart the work of a year spent interning on a small farm in The Berkshires while on an Amy Clampitt Fellowship in 2010.
 Work & Days was named one of the best books of poetry of 2016 by The New York Times.

 In 2020, Taylor published Last West: Roadsongs for Dorothea Lange and Rift Zone.
 Last West: Roadsongs for Dorothea Lange was published by the Museum of Modern Art as a part of the Dorothea Lange: Words & Pictures exhibition.
 Rift Zone, published by Red Hen Press, is a book of poetry that explores fault lines, history, and current crises in Taylor's hometown of El Cerrito, California and across the state.
 Rift Zone was named as one of the best books of 2020 by The Boston Globe.